logicplace/pm-dev-docs/hardware/cpu/README.md

 # S1C88V20 Core

-The S1C88V20 is an 8-bit microcontroller with 16-bit operations (designed by Timex, now Epson), part of the S1C88 processor family.
+The S1C88V20 is an 8-bit microcontroller (<abbr title="Microcontroller Unit">MCU</abbr>) with 16-bit operations (designed by Timex, now Epson), part of the S1C88 processor family.
 The processor provides numerous addressing modes with a 24-bit addressing bus.
 In the PM's case, only 21 bits are mapped externally.

 [Epson S1C88 Core manual](http://www.epsondevice.com/webapp/docs_ic/DownloadServlet?id=ID001149)